eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 **Ethnic and racial references**

 >Some races and ethnicities have multiple terms associated with them.
 When possible, ask for a person’s preference (e.g., Native American vs. American Indian) and use only when necessary.
 Capitalize all proper names; lowercase designations of color (white, black).
 Compounds, such as African American, do not need hyphens when used as nouns.
-However, hyphenate these terns when used as adjectives, such as African-American studies.
+However, hyphenate these terms when used as adjectives, such as African-American studies.
 See individual entries below for specific references.

 >**_African American_**